forsbergapp/app_portfolio/README.md

 	What
-	Create a web app platform with latest technology supporting any language and regional setting with the most optimized, structured and most pragmatic and academic implementation in mind using years of empirical knowledge of full stack development using Javascript, HTML, CSS as the most popular technology used for front end web development and using most popular open source or free SQL databases for back end development.
+	Create a web app platform with latest technology supporting any language and regional setting with the most optimized, structured and most pragmatic and academic implementation in mind using years of empirical knowledge of full stack development using Javascript, Typescript, Vue, React, HTML, CSS as the most popular technology used for front end web development and using most popular open source or free SQL databases for back end development.
 The web app platform should be deployed on the popular Node.js that supports Javascript in the server.

 	How